Frequently Asked Questions

 Do I have to use a browser based IDE?

-Definitely not!
 We know how annoying it can be to be asked to take a code challenge, let alone have to code the solution is some unfamiliar, browser based IDE which is also recording your every move.
-That’s a bit like asking someone to take their exam on one of those crazy kneely chairs and use write your answers on a blackboard
+That’s a bit like asking someone to take their exam on one of those crazy kneely chairs and use chalk to write your answers on a blackboard

 When do I find out the results of the assessment?

-We believe that all reviews should be published back to you, however it depends on the company issuing the challenge.
-We perform a line by line review and summary points, if they are happy to, then you receive an email from the system to take you to the review and also allows you to feedback your thoughts on the analysis.
+We perform a line by line review, star ratings for categories like code quality, solution design and problem solving skills and provide high level summary points, then you receive an email from the system to take you to the review and also allows you to feedback your thoughts on the analysis.

 What happens if I don’t complete the challenge in time?